New York Undercover: Potential reboot/revival

 On December 5, 2018, Deadline reported that series creator Dick Wolf and ABC were in talks to reboot the series.
 Six days later, ABC officially committed the reboot to a pilot.

 On January 31, 2019, ABC officially ordered the reboot to pilot, also revealing that it would officially be a revival of the original series, featuring both old characters and a new cast.
 In February 2019, both Malik Yoba and Lauren Veléz were confirmed to reprise their respective roles as J.C.
 Williams and Nina Moreno, with Williams now being the overseeing officer of the new young detectives, and Moreno being retired, but retaining ties to her old unit.
 On March 12, 2019, ABC cast Toby Sandeman and Otmara Marrero as the revival's two lead detectives Nat Gilmore and Melissa Ortiz, as well as Anna Enger and Octavio Pisano as supporting detectives Lisa Kim and Moses Hernandez, and MC Lyte as Lieutenant April Freeman, the unit's new boss.

 On May 10, 2019, it was announced that the revival would not move forward on ABC, but would be shopped to other networks and streaming services.
 As of January 2020, it is still being shopped around.
 In July 2020, Deadline reported that the revival might come to fruition on NBCUniversal's new streaming service, Peacock.

 Rerun

-The show and all the seasons are finally now available in streaming on Amazon Prime & Peacock.
+The show and all the seasons are currently available for streaming in HD on Tubi, Disney+ and Hulu.
+The show re-aired on VH1 and BET.